-If you have a health insurance claim that is wrong it can be a lengthy process to get the claim corrected.
-Additionally, you may need to fight with the insurance company if they have denied coverage for a service or procedure.
-You should begin with a notebook to record the results of each conversation you have with personnel.
-You should carefully check all of your medical bills to try to save money on your healthcare.
-If things are filed incorrectly, you may end up paying extra because it falls under an unexpected category.

 If you have an incorrect health insurance claim, it can be a lengthy process to get the claim corrected.
 Additionally, you may need to deal with the insurance company if they have denied coverage for a service or procedure.
 Here's how to dispute an incorrect medical bill or denied insurance claim.